mrdaemon/exosphere/docs/source/cli.rst

 This will attempt to SSH into each host and check if it is online.
 If a host is not reachable, it will be marked as offline and an error will be printed.

 It can be a good way of validating connectivity to hosts.
-If ping returns Online for all hosts, you can be certain your ssh connectivity is working within the context of Exosphere.
+If ping returns "Online" for all hosts, you can be certain your SSH connectivity is working within the context of Exosphere.

 Hosts marked as Offline will be skipped in most operations such as ``refresh``